2005 Glendale train crash: Aftermath

-A ceremony commemorating the event was held on the one year anniversary, in which attendees honored the victims and recognized the heroes who helped save lives.
+A ceremony commemorating the event was held on the first anniversary, in which attendees honored the victims and recognized the heroes who helped save lives.

 Attorneys Brian Spanish and Jerome Ringler filed a negligence lawsuit against Metrolink on behalf of a dozen victims in January 2009, claiming that the engineer saw the Jeep 3/4 mile away but did not apply the emergency brakes until 800 ft away.
 In an October 14, 2009, article appearing in the Los Angeles Times, Metrolink announced it had reached an agreement to settle most of the remaining claims.
 By the following month, Metrolink paid $30 million in lawsuit settlements, with several large payments of multiple million dollars for four cases.
 Other litigation against Metrolink was still ongoing, raising the settlement to a tentative $39 million in December 2009, which closes the majority of the 186 complaints against the agency, eleven wrongful death lawsuits, and sixteen serious injury lawsuits.

 The Southern California Regional Rail Authority (SCRRA), the governing body of Metrolink, has invested over $500 million to buttress safety features along 512 mile of track from Ventura to San Bernardino and the northern San Diego counties.
 Upgrades included are "sealed" grade crossings, safer rail cars and locomotives, automatic train stops and the nation's first onboard rail video cameras and the SCRRA is included in the nation's first positive train control system.